CI/CD Integration Assistant

 Once the secrets are configured, the next step gives you the relevant workflow to add to your repository.
 The workflow is customized for the current stack, so you can be sure that you are configuring a workflow that uses the correct stack configuration.

-The workflow configuration provided by the wizard is configured to run a
+The workflow configuration provided by the assistant is configured to run a

 pulumi preview for pull request builds.

 Pull request builds help you catch problems before the changes are merged – a very important consideration for infrastructure

 that is likely hosting services critical to your business.

 In the previous step, you committed a new workflow configuration by creating a new pull request.
 This will trigger a new build

 pulumi preview command.
 Select the Next button to validate the CI configuration.